 Recently discussions regarding handing over authority to another person to act on your behalf should you become mentally or physically incapable have been rife.
 Lasting Powers of Attorney (LPA) have been all over the newspaper headlines because some family members have been abusing their power, whilst others have become frustrated by banks refusing to acknowledge…

-We run a free weekly legal clinic in Uppermill, Saddleworth every Wednesday, 9am to 12.30pm at the Conservative Club on the High Street.
+We run a weekly legal clinic in Uppermill, Saddleworth every Wednesday, 9am to 12.30pm at the Conservative Club on the High Street.
 Come by and talk to a Saddleworth Lawyer.
-The aim of the clinic is to provide initial advice to those within the local community of Oldham and Saddleworth, either by appointment, or as…
+The aim of the clinic is to provide initial advice to those within the local community of Oldham and Saddleworth, either by appointment, or as a…

 As we say goodbye to 2013 and welcome in 2014, now is the time to make some changes and make New Year’s Resolutions